 Some carrying cases might be able to fit the PlayStation appropriately but are difficult to carry from one place to the next.
 They might have weak fasteners or straps or lack sufficient handles.
 If you’re going to buy a case, you’ll want to check the longevity of your potential investment.

-Best Carrying Cases for PlayStation 4: Our Picks for 2019
+Best Carrying Cases for PlayStation 4: Our Picks in 2020

 Casematix Bag Case comes with the interior foam necessary to house your console and protect it from hard impacts from all directions.
 This case eliminates dust, reduces shock from drops, and reduces the chances of scratches.
 The outer shell is created with dense, composite injection plastic, the interior had been padded with a foam compartment to keep your console snug in place.
 There are two padlock holes for security, and a built-in carry handle.